Brad Cooper (admiral): Early naval career

-Ashore, he served in a variety of executive, military assistant and special assistant roles in the White House, the Office of the Secretary of Defense, U.S. Africa Command and U.S. Pacific Fleet headquarters.
-These included special assistant to the Commander, U.S. Africa Command; division chief for strategic reform of the Afghan Police and Border Guards while assigned to Combined Security Transition Command, Afghanistan; and flag aide to the Commander, U.S. Pacific Fleet.
-He also served as principal U.S. Advisor to the Interior Minister of Afghanistan and both Deputy Director and Director, Surface Warfare Officer assignments (Pers-41), at Navy Personnel Command.
+Ashore, he served in a variety of executive, military assistant, and special assistant roles in the White House, the Office of the Secretary of Defense, U.S. Africa Command, and U.S. Pacific Fleet headquarters.
+Cooper was the senior military assistant to the Under Secretary of Defense for Personnel and Readiness; special assistant to the commander of the U.S. Africa Command; and flag aide to the commander of the U.S. Pacific Fleet.
+While at the White House, as of 2011 he was the executive director of the "Joining Forces" campaign, which was launched by Second Lady Jill Biden and promoted by First Lady Michelle Obama to raise support in the private sector for assisting military families and veterans.
+He also served as both Deputy Director and Director, Surface Warfare Officer assignments, at Navy Personnel Command.
+Cooper was in the latter post when he was nominated for promotion to rear admiral in July 2016.